SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ## start()
-Method for starting the CCL hardware after all registers have been initialized using init(block_t).
+Method for starting the CCL hardware after all registers have been initialized using LogicN.init().

 ##### Usage
 ```c++